Elexacaftor/tezacaftor/ivacaftor: Pharmacokinetics

 Elexacaftor/tezacaftor/ivacaftor is primarily metabolized by CYP3A4 /5.
 This medication should be taken with a high fat meal to improve absorption through the gut.
 It is excreted as metabolites or unchanged mainly through feces and to a smaller extent urine.
 The mean effective half-life of elexacaftor, tezacaftor, and ivacaftor is 27.4 hours, 25.1 hours, and 15 hours, respectively.

 History

-A phase III trial showed people treated with elexacaftor/tezacaftor/ivacaftor improved in FEV1 at four weeks with sustained improvement at 24 weeks.
+A phase III trial published in 2019 showed people treated with elexacaftor/tezacaftor/ivacaftor improved in FEV1 at four weeks with sustained improvement at 24 weeks.
 Rate of pulmonary exacerbation was 63% lower and sweat chloride concentration was 41.8 mmol/L lower.
-Its effectiveness is dependent on the type of CF mutations the patient has.